Aroma Analysis – because olfaction is the most powerful sense

 Examples of student works:

-- BA Ramona Staub: Aroma & taste characteristics of fermented meat substitutes based on pea protein, (BSc Booklet 2022(PDF 7,7 MB), pg.
-54)
+- Bachelor's Thesis Ramona Staub: Aroma & taste characteristics of fermented meat substitutes based on pea protein (BSc Booklet 2022(PDF 7,7 MB), page 54)

-- BA Ivanna Salvatore: Aroma composition of vanilla beans - an authenticity criterion of origin?
-(BSc Booklet 2022(PDF 7,7 MB), pg.
-52)
+- Bachelor's Thesis Ivanna Salvatore: Aroma composition of vanilla beans - an authenticity criterion of origin?
+(BSc Booklet 2022(PDF 7,7 MB), page 52)

-- BA Giorgia De Lorenzi: Aroma properties of selected fruits and vegetables before and after ozonization,(BSc Booklet 2021(PDF 8,5 MB), pg 23 and News on award for BSc thesis(PDF 142,4 KB))
+- Bachelor's Thesis Giorgia De Lorenzi: Aroma properties of selected fruits and vegetables before and after ozonization,(BSc Booklet 2021(PDF 8,5 MB), page 23 and News on award for BSc thesis(PDF 142,4 KB))